zephyr-dassouli/DVRE/al-engine/ro-crate-content.md

     - This just defines a *placeholder* for an input file.
 The actual input file:

 ### **2. inputs.yml**
-- <rocrate-hash> should be replaced by actual rocrate hash
+- <contract-address> should be replaced by actual contract adress

 ```yaml
 # inputs.yml - Runtime input mapping for al_iteration.cwl